‘Act responsibly’ – Guyana urges Venezuela to respect ICJ ruling - Guyana Chronicle

 “The Government of Guyana expects that the Government of Venezuela will act responsibly… and fully respect the sovereignty and territorial integrity of Guyana,” the statement said.

-Guyana also reiterated that it will not enter into bilateral negotiations with Venezuela over the territory, emphasizing that the matter is already before the International Court of Justice.
+Guyana also reiterated that it will not enter into bilateral negotiations with Venezuela over the territory, emphasising that the matter is already before the International Court of Justice.

 That case concerning Venezuela’s rejection of the 1899 Arbitral Award which defined the boundary was referred to the ICJ by the United Nations Secretary-General, in line with the 1966 Geneva Agreement.

-“The Court’s judgment will be definitive, final and binding on Guyana and Venezuela,” the statement read.
+“The Court’s judgement will be definitive, final and binding on Guyana and Venezuela,” the statement read.